EP Examination Process Guide

 Section 8 - Customer Education and Outreach

-This section of the Guide provides information on how to obtain educational materials, retirement forms and publications, customer account services, and other helpful information for plan participants, plan sponsors and representatives.
+Educational materials, retirement forms and publications, customer account services, and other helpful information for plan participants, plan sponsors and representatives.

 Section 9 - Participant Rights